beerphilipp/ro-crates-deposit/mapping-notes.md

   - if the value is a URL: only set the link value in the DataCite file
   - if the value is freetext: only set the description value in the DataCite file

-## Contributors mapping

-- similar mapping like in `Creators` mapping

-## Subjects mapping
+## Mapping of subjects

-- `keywords` field is mapped to `"metadata.subjects[]` field
+- `keywords` field is mapped to `subjects` field
-- it is an array and gets all the values from keywords

 ## Languages mapping

-- `inLanugage` is mapped to `metadata.languages[]` array and gets all the values from inLanguage
+- `inLanugage` is mapped to `metadata.languages`
-- the mapping can happen with `inLanguage.name` property, in this case `metadata.languages[]` gets the values
+- we try to understand what a language is given free text and then map it to the ISO-639-3 language code (as expected by InvenioRDM)
+- if we cannot find out what language it is, we omit the field

 ## Dates mapping